spiderwisp/laravel-overlord/docs/SETUP.md

 #### Middleware Configuration

 The `middleware` configuration controls access to all terminal routes.
-This middleware is automatically applied to all routes including the help route.
+This middleware is automatically applied to all routes, including the help route.

 **How it works:**
 - The middleware array from your config is applied to all routes via `Route::middleware(config('laravel-overlord.middleware'))`
 - Default behavior: empty array `[]` in local environment, `['auth']` in production
 - You can override via `.env` using `LARAVEL_OVERLORD_MIDDLEWARE` (comma-separated)
 - You can add multiple middleware for additional security
+- All routes are protected by the configured middleware

 **Examples:**